World Day for Migrants and Refugees: How Migration Shapes an Artist’s Journey – Kulay Labitigan

 Diversity & inclusion is at the heart of everything NERD does, so the film was shot across South Africa due to its offering of genuinely diverse communities.
 Kyla met with local people, filming their personal stories that reveal how Facebook Lite keeps them fully connected.
 This method was the only way to keep our film authentic.
 Kyla explains how themes of motherhood and love bring magic to the equation and how the strong human desire to be connected runs throughout the film.

-Facebook Lite 4841 1 - Nerd Blog - Facebook Lite Film: Connecting People Through Storytelling
+Facebook Lite 4841 1 - NERD Blog - Facebook Lite Film: Connecting people through Storytelling

 Milana, the Executive Producer at NERD, elaborates: “This project touched a few people from the team personally.
 For me, it was important to find the right talent for our agency & brand, and I couldn’t imagine a better person for it, as Kyla wants to keep the story authentic and relatable.